August 22 2022 – Diana L

 Because the leaves a less oxidized, green tea is a rich source of antioxidants.
 With all the healing compounds of green tea, it is literally considered a superfood.
 Green tea has similar healing and anti-aging compounds as those found in blueberries and dark chocolate.
 If you are limiting your caffeine intake, green tea is a healthy warm beverage for your morning.

 Matcha takes green tea to the next level.
 Matcha is a Japanese green tea powder made from green tea leaves that have been dried and finely ground.
 It is now one of the most popular drinks in the world!
 By consuming the entire leaf, one serving of matcha is the equivalent of 10 cups of standard green tea giving your body a super boost of antioxidants!
 The caffeine level of matcha is slightly higher than a regular cup of green tea.
-Our ceremonial, organic, or flavored blends of matcha provide metabolism-boosting benefits for an instant pick-me-up.
+Our ceremonial or flavored blends of matcha provide metabolism-boosting benefits for an instant pick-me-up.

 Herbal teas for morning?